DD9/dd9/README.md

 ### 2) You know how to use git

 Well out of the scope of this document.
-I wrote some instructions that are out there, or you can use [GitRef.org](http://gitref.org/index.html), my preferred reference.
+I wrote [some simple instructions](http://dd9.com/2012/07/git-primer/), or you can use [GitRef.org](http://gitref.org/index.html), my preferred reference for the tricky stuff.

 Installation
 ------------